 The impact of bias corrections for the representation of the Mediterranean water mass properties in the Atlantic Ocean is now assessed.
-Figure 5 compares the water mass thermohaline properties in the Atlantic Ocean west of Gibraltar Strait for the GCM, IBI-CCS raw and IBI-CCS corr simulations to the IBIRYS and IBI-ERAi simulations.
+Figure 5 compares the water mass thermohaline properties in the Atlantic Ocean west of the Strait of Gibraltar for the GCM, IBI-CCS_raw and IBI-CCS_corr simulations to the IBIRYS and IBI-ERAi simulations.
 The location of the TS diagram (star location in Fig. 1) has been chosen far from the western frontier of the domain and in an area where the Mediterranean Outflow Water (MOW) has spread at a depth of around 1100 m (Bozec et al., 2011).
-Due to the large surface biases in temperature and salinity found in the GCM and IBI-CCS raw in the Mediterranean Sea (Sect.
-3.1.1 and Supplementary Materials Fig. S1 and Fig. S2), the water mass properties at Gibraltar Strait, and hence of the MOW, cannot be properly modeled.
-Indeed, large biases are found in the Atlantic Ocean at the MOW depth: biases in temperature and salinity at 1100 m depth reach 4.5 °C and 1.5 psu respectively (Fig. 5).
-In contrast, in IBI-CCS corr, where bias corrections are applied, the model is able to reproduce the transformation of fresh and warm surface Atlantic waters into dense and salty MOW, leading to a strong reduction of T/S biases (Fig. 5).
-In IBI-CCS corr, MOW spreads westward at a depth of 950 m, in good agreement with IBI-ERAi and IBIRYS (Fig. 5).
+Due to the large surface biases in temperature and salinity found in the GCM and IBI-CCS_raw in the Mediterranean

+Sea (Sect.
+3.1.1 and Figs. S1 and S2 in the Supplement), the water mass properties at Strait of Gibraltar, and hence of the MOW, cannot be properly modeled.
+Indeed, large biases are found in the Atlantic Ocean at the MOW depth: biases in temperature and salinity at 1100 m depth reach 4.5 °C and 1.5 psu, respectively (Fig. 5).
+In contrast, in IBI-CCS_corr, where bias corrections are applied, the model is able to reproduce the transformation of fresh and warm surface Atlantic waters into dense and salty MOW, leading to a strong reduction of T/S biases (Fig. 5).
+In IBI-CCS_corr, MOW spreads westward at a depth of 950 m, in good agreement with IBI-ERAi and IBIRYS (Fig. 5).
 This indicates that bias corrections could lead to a change in the TS diagram shape and water mass characteristics, particularly for the initially biased MOW and not only to a shift in temperature and salinity.
-Comparisons of 10-yr simulations with the two different river runoff forcings (Sect.
+Comparisons of 10-year simulations with the two different river runoff forcings (Sect.
 2.2.1) and with or without the SSH tuning in the Mediterranean Sea (Sect.
 2.2.1) show that improvements in the T/S diagram are mostly due to the bias corrections (not shown).
 Thanks to the bias corrections, the water mass characteristics have been corrected, thus controlling the influence of the Mediterranean Sea on the Atlantic Ocean and preventing the propagation of the Mediterranean biases into the Atlantic Ocean.

-3.1.4 Mean Sea Surface Height
+3.1.4 Mean sea surface height